-Data linkage and cost optimization achieved with MongoDB Atlas Triggers
+Data integration and cost optimization achieved with MongoDB Atlas Triggers

-This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Division.

-This article explains the mechanism and examples of MongoDB Atlas Triggers, and introduces ways to improve development efficiency and reduce costs through serverless data linkage and operational automation.
+This article explains the mechanism and examples of MongoDB Atlas Triggers, and introduces how to improve development efficiency and reduce costs through serverless data synchronization and operational automation.

 About MongoDB Atlas

 MongoDB Atlas is a fully managed cloud database service (DBaaS) available on major cloud providers such as AWS, Google Cloud, and Azure.
-It's extremely convenient because it allows you to create a scalable MongoDB environment with just a few clicks while minimizing infrastructure management.
+It's incredibly convenient because it allows you to build a scalable MongoDB environment in just a few clicks while minimizing infrastructure management.

-MongoDB Atlas has a feature called "Triggers" that streamlines application development and operations.
-By utilizing Triggers, you can perform real-time processing triggered by database changes, as well as regular maintenance tasks, all in a serverless manner.
+MongoDB Atlas includes a feature called "Triggers" that streamlines application development and operation.
+By utilizing Triggers, you can achieve serverless real-time processing triggered by database changes, as well as periodic maintenance tasks.

-From here, I would like to introduce the results of my research into how Triggers is being used, based on official examples.
+From here, I'd like to share the results of my research into how Triggers are being used, based on official examples and other sources.

-Triggers is a feature that automatically executes pre-defined server-side logic (Atlas Functions) when specific events occur.
-You can implement event-driven processing or periodic tasks without having to provision or manage infrastructure.
+Triggers are a feature that automatically executes predefined server-side logic (Atlas Functions) when a specific event occurs.
+This allows you to implement event-driven processing and scheduled tasks without having to provision or manage infrastructure.

 1. Database Triggers

-This trigger fires when it detects changes to a MongoDB collection (document insertion, update, deletion, or replacement).
-Technically, it is based on MongoDB's "Change Streams" feature, and captures change events in real time by monitoring the operation log (Oplog) within the database.
-This enables you to build applications that respond immediately to user actions and changes in device state.
+This is a trigger that fires when changes are detected to a MongoDB collection (document insertion, update, deletion, or replacement).
+Technically, it is based on MongoDB's "Change Streams" feature, which captures change events in real time by monitoring the database's operation log (Oplog).
+This allows you to build applications that respond instantly to user actions and changes in device state.

 2. Scheduled Triggers

-This trigger executes a function periodically based on a specified schedule.
-You can define the execution frequency using the "CRON" expression, which is widely used in Unix-like systems.
-This is suitable for automating tasks that occur over time, such as nightly batch processing, regular report generation, data cleanup, or token renewal for external APIs.
+This is a trigger that executes a function periodically based on a specified schedule.
+The execution frequency can be defined using "CRON expressions," which are widely used in Unix-like systems.
+It is suitable for automating tasks that occur over time, such as nightly batch processing, periodic report generation, data cleanup, or updating tokens for external APIs.

 How to use the two triggers

-These two triggers can be used depending on the purpose you want to achieve.
+These two triggers can be used interchangeably depending on the objective you want to achieve.

-• Database Triggers are a good fit Use Database Triggers when you want to respond to "instant changes" caused by users or IoT devices.
-For example, notifying an ordering system the moment inventory gets low, sending a welcome email upon user registration, or sending a push notification when a chat message is posted.
-Choose this option if you need to respond immediately to changes.
+• Situations where Database Triggers are suitable Use this when you want to react to "immediate changes" caused by users or IoT devices.
+For example, notifying the ordering system the moment inventory decreases, sending a welcome email upon user registration, or sending a push notification when a chat message is posted.
+Choose this option when you need to react immediately to changes.

-Here, we will introduce examples of inter-system collaboration triggered by data changes and real-time processing, by pattern.
+Here, we will introduce examples of system integration triggered by data changes and real-time processing, categorized by pattern.

-When data changes occur on MongoDB Atlas, external FaaS (Function as a Service) services such as Azure Functions and AWS Lambda are invoked to synchronize data with other systems.
+Based on data changes in MongoDB Atlas, we invoke external FaaS (Function as a Service) such as Azure Functions and AWS Lambda to synchronize data with other systems.

-Database Triggers also seem to be useful for managing the state of physical devices.
+Database Triggers also appear to be useful for managing the state of physical devices.

 It also contributes to improving the user experience in mobile apps and other applications.

-Automate operations and reduce costs with Scheduled Triggers
+Automating operations and reducing costs with Scheduled Triggers

-Next, we will introduce some examples of how Scheduled Triggers, which are executed periodically, have been used to improve operational efficiency and reduce costs.
+Next, we will introduce examples of how Scheduled Triggers, which are executed at regular intervals, are being used to improve operational efficiency and reduce costs.

-• Atlas Cluster Automation This official open-source tool from MongoDB provides a mechanism for simultaneously pausing and resuming tagged clusters.
-By automatically pausing clusters that do not need to be running at night or on holidays, such as in development or testing environments, you can prevent unnecessary charges.
+• Atlas Cluster Automation As an open-source tool released by members of MongoDB, a mechanism for simultaneously stopping (Pause) or resuming (Resume) tagged clusters has been made public.
+By automatically stopping clusters that do not need to be running at night or on weekends, such as development or testing environments, you can prevent unnecessary charges.

 Regular tasks necessary for stable system operation and data utilization are also automated.